giuliocorradini/cmake-nRF5x/README.md

 **Important:** You must clear CMake cache and re-run CMake in order to change it.

 ## Contributing

+_We are setting up a CI pipeline for automated tests._

 The project is developed in a semi-automated way and thoroughly tested with CI by compiling both SDK provided examples and libraries.
 You can find more